 A writer’s portfolio is an essential tool to get more clients and build a personal brand.
 It is not a simple business card; it is a presentation of your skills and expertise.
 Some might think that it is not that big of a deal to have one.

 But in reality, any professional writer needs to have one.
-If you do not know why and how to create an online writing portfolio, this post is for you.
+If you do not know why and how to create a writing portfolio, this post is for you.

-Let’s start with what it actually about.
-The portfolio holds the best examples of your work and demonstrates what you can offer to new clients.
+Let’s start with what it is actually about.
+The writing portfolio holds the best examples of your work and demonstrates what you can offer to new clients.
 And it also highlights your writing niche.

 Even if you are a beginner or generalist, you need to have one; it just will be more diverse in topics and forms.

-Should I make a writer portfolio?
+Should I make a writer’s portfolio?
 Yes, you definitely should.
 And here are the main reasons why:

 - It helps to get more work.
-As simple as that, if you are interested in new ways to earn as a writer and finding new customers – it is the way to go.
+As simple as that, if you are interested in new ways to earn as a writer and how to find new customers – it is the way to go.
 Every client wants to know what they can expect and what they are ordering.
 No diploma or certificate will be as effective as a portfolio in demonstrating your expertise.

 - To sell your writing.
 For example, if you have a couple of pieces in stock, you can sell them via a freelance writer portfolio.